Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Any decision of the DRC may be appealed by request of the member against which action has been taken, so long as the member can acquire the support of either;

-   1. a member of the Committee,
+   a) a member of the Committee,

    2. a member of the DRC,